lolifmaster/itexc-test/README.md

 # Healthy24.
 Landing Page

-landing page built using React, TypeScript, Tailwind CSS, Vite, and Shadcn-UI.
+Landing page built using React, TypeScript, Tailwind CSS, Vite, and Shadcn-UI.

 ## My choices ?

+I decided to not overcomplicate things and work with basic tech-stack using the following technologies:

 - **React**: Chosen for its component-based architecture, efficient virtual DOM, large ecosystem, and declarative syntax.